jwseph/google-minesweeper/README.md

 The bot reads the board using the RGB color data of certain pixels of each cell.
 Each of the numbers has a unique color.

-The reason for the delays is the light-green particle effects (that appear when revealing cells), which interfere with color detection.
-I tried to make the delay as low as I could, so color detection may occasionally fail.
+The reason for the delays is the light-green particle effects (that appear when revealing cells) that interfere with color detection.

 The solver itself relies on LogicJS, which provides logic programming support for JavaScript.